SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Workflow_Nodes.md

   `PythonModule` node for custom extraction.
 * **Privacy / SSRF.** This node makes outbound HTTP calls to the URLs you configure.
 Wilmer never adds anything to the request beyond what you put in the node config.
-There is no host/IP allowlist, so treat any `url` built from conversation-derived variables as untrusted input — see the [WebFetch node doc](Nodes/WebFetch.md) for the SSRF warning and the `allowRedirects` control.
+There is no host/IP allowlist, so treat any `url` built from conversation-derived variables as untrusted input; see the [WebFetch node doc](Nodes/WebFetch.md) for the SSRF warning and the `allowRedirects` control.
 * **TLS.** HTTPS is supported transparently via the `requests` library's certificate verification (always on).